dbarker718-ops/NEWSBA318/README.md

 # Payments app
-this is a payments app for my rental properties.
+this is a listing app for my rental properties.

 The data folder has been seperated by 3 files customers,listings, and payments.